RedHatQE/teflo/docs/users/definitions/provision.rst

         - String
         - True

-    *   - role/groups
+    *   - groups
-        - The names of the roles or groups for the asset.
+        - The names of the groups for the asset.
 Used to assign host assets to groups when generating the Ansible inventory files.
         - List